JFeez/taxes-for-tutors/README.md

 You need a system for tracking everything so you don't spend a ton and then not claim it.
 That $3.35 for coffee when I tutored?
-Count that, it's like 2 minutes of work I'm not paying taxes on.
+Count that, it's like 2 minutes of work I'm not paying taxes on, and after 30 sessions, it's a whole hour.